michalwerner/django-payu-payments/README.rst

     Specifies path on your website, where user should be redirected after payment (successful, or not).
     May be absolute path, like ``/some-page/`` or ``reverse('some:thing')``.
+    This view should handle GET parameters ``error=501`` in case of failed payment and ``no_payment=1`` in case of payment with total equals 0, which is registered, but actually sent to PayU.

 - ``PAYU_VALIDITY_TIME``